oliverjwroberts/dreams_summer_challenge/README.md

 1. Creativity and Originality: The uniqueness and innovativeness of your health visualisations and storytelling approach.
 2. Clarity and Effectiveness: How well the visualisations communicate the insights and information related to health.
-3. Aesthetic Appeal: The overall design, color schemes, and visual aesthetics of your health representations.
+3. Aesthetic Appeal: The overall design, colour schemes, and visual aesthetics of your health representations.
 4. Accessibility: Consideration of accessibility principles to ensure that the visualisations are inclusive and can be accessed by a wide range of users.
 5. Storytelling: The ability to convey a narrative and engage the audience through the visualisations related to health.